A universal characterization of standard Borel spaces: Introduction

-The method of proof of \cref{thm:intro-kboolk-init} will be to show that $\kappa\!{Bool}_\kappa^\op$ is presented by a ``trivial'' theory axiomatizing structure automatically present in every $\kappa$-complete Boolean $\kappa$-extensive category (namely, the coproduct $1 \sqcup 1$ of two copies of the terminal object).
+The method of proof of \cref{thm:intro-kboolk-init} will be to show that $\kappa\!{Bool}_\kappa^\op$ is presented by a ``trivial'' theory axiomatizing structure automatically present in every $\kappa$-complete Boolean $\kappa$-extensive category.
 That is, we show that $\kappa\!{Bool}_\kappa^\op$ is equivalent to the syntactic category of such a theory.
 This will be easy for the part of the syntactic category consisting of quantifier-free formulas.
 So the main difficulty will be to show that the ``provably unique $\exists$'' quantifier can be provably eliminated from formulas.
 In terms of $\!{SBor}$, this amounts to showing that an injective Borel image can be ``algebraically witnessed''; thus the key to the proof will be an analysis of the algebraic content of the proof of the Lusin--Suslin theorem and its $\kappa$-ary analog (see \cref{rmk:lusin-suslin,lm:qee}).